Louisvdw/dbus-serialbattery/docs/docs/faq/index.md

 2. Reducing the ESS "Cut-off voltage" like I mentioned above

-## Why do I get a High Voltage alarm?
+## Why do I get a high voltage alarm?
-If you receive High Voltage alarms that would indicate your battery is:
+If you receive high voltage alarms that would indicate your battery is:

 1. Not set up correctly and you are using the wrong charge voltages
 2. It has cell imbalance issues